cybera/chef-backup/README.md

 	chef-daily-backup /chef-backups 10

 Creates backups of the database, uploaded cookbooks, and basic .pem files (webui.pem and validation.pem) that can be used to restore your chef environment on a newly built chef server.
+The backups are stored in /chef-backups (which must already exist).
 Any backups in /chef-backups older than 10 days will be deleted after the current backup finishes.

 Notes
 =====